apireaisecurity/apire-ai-security-platform/docs/CODESPACES.md

 We have pre-configured launch tasks for VS Code.

 1. Go to the **Run and Debug** view (Ctrl+Shift+D).
-2. Select a configuration (e.g., "Debug Core Backend").
+2. Select a configuration for a specific tool.
 3. Press **F5** to start debugging.

 ## 🐳 Docker Support